-This research was supported by a Grant-in-Aid for JSPS Fellows and Grand-in-Aid for Young Scientists (B) No. 00709678 of the Japan Society for the Promotion of Science (JSPS) in Japan.
+This research was supported by a Grant-in-Aid for JSPS Fellows and Grant-in-Aid for Young Scientists (B) 00709678 of the Japan Society for the Promotion of Science (JSPS) in Japan.

-Author's addresses: N. Kuze and M. Murata, Graduate School of Information Science and Technology, Osaka University; D. Kominami, Graduate School of Economics, Osaka University; K. Kashima, Graduate School of Informatics, Kyoto University; T. Hashimoto, Faculty of Engineering, Osaka Institute of Technology Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies show this notice on the first page or initial screen of a display along with the full citation.
-Copyrights for components of this work owned by others than ACM must be honored.
+Authors' addresses: N. Kuze and M. Murata, Graduate School of Information Science and Technology, Osaka University, 1-5 Yamadaoka, Suita, Osaka, Japan; emails: {n-kuze, murata}@ist.osaka-u.ac.jp; D. Kominami, Graduate School of Economics, Osaka University, 1-7 Machikaneyama, Toyonaka, Osaka, Japan; email: dkominami@econ.osaka-u.ac.jp; K. Kashima, Graduate School of Informatics, Kyoto University, Yoshida Honmachi, Sakyo-ku, Kyoto, Japan; email: kashima@amp.i.kyoto-u.ac.jp; T. Hashimoto, Faculty of Engineering, Osaka Institute of Technology, 5-16-1 Omiya, Asahi-ku, Osaka, Japan; email: tomoaki.hashimoto@oit.ac.jp.
+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than the author(s) must be honored.
 Abstracting with credit is permitted.
-To copy otherwise, to republish, to post on servers, to redistribute to lists, or to use any component of this work in other works requires prior specific permission and/or a fee.
-Permissions may be requested from Publications Dept., ACM, Inc., 2 Penn Plaza, Suite 701, New York, NY 10121-0701 USA, fax +1 (212)
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from Permissions@acm.org.